hoangkhanhnghi04/my-repository/Credit Risk Analysis/README.md

 # CREDIT RISK ANALYSIS
 This project is a part of the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) at [Code for San Francisco](http://www.codeforsanfrancisco.org).
 Other DSWG projects can be found at the [main GitHub repo](https://github.com/sfbrigade/data-science-wg).

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is ________.
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)

-### Partner
-* [Name of Partner organization/Government department etc..]
-* Website for partner
-* Partner contact: [Name of Contact], [slack handle of contact if any]
-* If you do not have a partner leave this section out
+The purpose of this project is aims to classify people’s credit card status from input information on their personal information using five different machine learning models: Logistic Regression, K-nearest neighbors, eXtreme Gradient Boosting, Random Forest, and Ensemble Voting Classifie.
+The oversampling method Synthetic Minority Oversampling Technique (SMOTE) and the feature selection technique Recursive Feature Elimination, Cross-Validated (RFECV) are used to improve the efficiency of the predictions.

 ### Methods Used
 * Inferential Statistics